Ljubljana, «the beloved»

 Tivoli – Mirje – Krakovo – Trnovo

-While making your way to the Ljubljanica banks, you will see numerous religious or cultural edifices, houses with an opulent and old-fashioned charm, the whole in a diversity in styles and colors.
-The Kongresni Square is a significant example.
-The University is very close, so the atmosphere is young and dynamic.
+As you make your way to the Ljubljanica banks, you will see numerous religious or cultural edifices, houses with an opulent and old-fashioned charm, the whole in diversity in styles and colors.
+Kongresni trg is a significant example: it includes among others the Slovenian Philarmonic.
+The nearby University provides the area a young and dynamic atmosphere.
+On the other side rise the colossal outlines of the Church of the Ursulines of the Holy Trinity (photo) that proudly displays its embedded columns.
+In Baroque style, it was built in 1726.
+Its altar is the work of Francesco Robba.

-As you walk away from the city centre along the Ljubljanica in the direction of Trnovo and Rudnik areas, you join the Gruber Channel, an affluent of the river.
-The part of its banks which faces the Botanical Garden is one of the favorite places of local young people and students who like to meet there at night.
-The atmosphere is pleasant and relaxed.
-One evening in June 2012, we saw with amusement one of them riding on water a funny machine he had made himself : a bike with a barrel welded to the fork that allowed him to float, and two rear-mounted barrels fitted with small paddles connected to the pedal and gear mechanism.
-It was the attraction of the evening.
+As you move southwards from the city center along the Ljubljanica to Trnovo district, you join the Gruber Channel, an affluent of the river.
+The part of its banks which faces the Botanical Garden of the University is one of the favorite places of local young people and students who like to meet there at night.
+The atmosphere there is pleasant and relaxed.

 Krakovo, the amazing truck farmer area – which supplies some of the daily market products – is highly prized by artists and architects.
 There you can find Emona City ruins.